Sample-rate conversion: Audio

 Audio on Compact Disc has a sampling rate of 44.1 kHz; to transfer it to a digital medium that uses 48 kHz, method 1 above can be used with L = 160, M = 147 (since 48000 / 44100 = 160 / 147).
 For the reverse conversion, the values of L and M are swapped.
 Per above, in both cases, the low-pass filter should be set to 22.05 kHz.

+Operating systems

+Microsoft Windows and Android are examples of operating systems that perform sample-rate conversion.

+Media players

+Many media player software (such as foobar2000) and many web browsers (such as Google Chrome) include an internal sample-rate conversion feature.
+Compared to operating system level audio resampling, the media player software itself may implement high-quality audio resampling algorithms, but uses more CPU resources.